 Criminal Justice Undergraduate Certificate

 The certificate program integrates scholarship about criminal justice within a student’s existing program of study at Boston University, or may serve as a stand-alone credential for nondegree students enrolled in Metropolitan College.
-For those who want to enhance their educational experience, improve their employment prospects, or prepare for post-baccalaureate study, the certificate lays a foundation in the discipline of criminal justice that could serve as preparation for graduate study or to enhance professional development.
+The certificate lays a foundation in the discipline of criminal justice that could serve as preparation for graduate study or to enhance professional development.

 Students who complete the Certificate in Criminal Justice will be able to demonstrate: